xriss/timecake/raspi/readme.md

 	BCM 11   ->   SWDCLK

 Write the raspocd.img created by these scripts to an sd card.
-You can find a prebuilt raspocd.img.gz under releases to download gunzip and write.
+You can also find a prebuilt raspocd.img.gz under releases to download gunzip and write as this will take some time to build.

 Boot the pi.
 I personally prefer to plug in a network cable between my ubuntu laptop and the PI.
 I set the ethernet port to shared internet on